Variable Data Printing Guide

 - Data sheet: a spreadsheet of values to merge, one record per row.

-To get the most out of VDP, create a spreadsheet with each line representing one item and each column representing a field (e.g. Name, Code, Message).
+Create a spreadsheet with each line representing one item and each column representing a field (e.g. Name, Code, Message).
+Ensure your column headers match the placeholders in your design for accurate merging.

-1) Names with initials
+Names with initials

 | Name |